Paying for long-term care can be expensive. As costs continue to rise, it’s important for you to identify how you’ll pay for care, should you need it.

 What hybrid life/LTC insurance covers

-Benefits generally range from one to seven years, and most plans offer optional inflation benefits, for an additional cost, to help protect against the rising costs of care.
-In addition, after a period, if you decide you no longer want coverage, most plans offer a return of premium feature, providing a refund of up to 100 percent of all premiums paid.
+Benefits generally range from one to seven years, and most plans offer optional inflation benefits, for an additional cost, to help protect against the rising cost of care.
+In addition, most plans offer a return of premium feature so if you decide you no longer want coverage and are fully vested in your policy, you can get a refund of up to 100 percent of all premiums paid.

 At death, if you have not used your long-term care benefit, your beneficiaries will receive a guaranteed death benefit.
 If you have exhausted your long-term care benefits, your beneficiaries will still receive a minimum death benefit, which can be used to help cover basic funeral costs or other unpaid medical expenses.